We got the answers

 What makes you different than a zoo?

 Most zoos are organizations that are accredited by the American Zoological Association (AZA) that sets standards amongst its members.
-There is no single definitive accreditation available to Sanctuaries.
+There is no single definitive accreditation that meets our unique mission.

 for more information.
 Please note: volunteers must be over the age of 18 to do on-site work.